-Mr. and Ms. AIHEC Competition Objectives:
+Mr., Ms., and Mx.
+AIHEC Competition Objectives:

-- The AIHEC Student Congress created the Mr. and Ms. AIHEC Competition to showcase the character, leadership, and academic achievements of a select male and female from the Tribal College community. - The male and female selected by the judge's panel will share the Tribal College Movement story and their personal experiences with others at meetings, conferences, pow-wows, and other community gatherings.
+- The AIHEC Student Congress created the Mr., Ms., and Mx.
+AIHEC Competition to showcase the character, leadership, and academic achievements of three select students from the Tribal College community. - The students selected by the judge's panel will share the Tribal College Movement story and their personal experiences with others at meetings, conferences, powwows, and other community gatherings.